Are you planning an initiative that enhances the well-being of Milton residents? The Milton Community Connections Grant (MCCG) may be able to help.

 • Activities related to schoolwork or tutoring.

-• Activities that focus on promoting religious beliefs.
+• Activities focused on promoting religious beliefs.

 • Fundraising events.